Agent 23: If you don't follow the rules here then what are we?

 , on the other hand, is often perceived and portrayed as an organization of sociopathic American imperialists who like to lie, cheat, steal from foreigners

-, overthrow the governments of said foreigners and perform unethical psychological experiments for kicks
+, overthrow the governments of said foreigners and perform unethical psychological experiments.

 Expect lots of Interservice Rivalry